-Joint ventures
+Joint Operation

-A joint venture is a contractual arrangement whereby two or more parties undertake an economic activity that is subject to joint control.
+A joint operation is a contractual arrangement whereby two or more parties undertake an economic activity that is subject to joint control.

-Buller District Council has a 50/50 joint venture interest in the Westport Airport Authority with Ministry of Transport.
+Buller District Council has a 50/50 joint operation interest in the Westport Airport Authority with Ministry of Transport.